-As part of the public participation process, this TMDL will be placed on public notice and made available for review and comment.
-The public notice will be prepared and published in the four major daily newspapers in Montgomery, Huntsville, Birmingham, and Mobile, as well as submitted to persons who have requested to be on ADEM's postal and electronic mailing distributions.
-In addition, the public notice and subject TMDL will be made available on ADEM's Website: www.adem.alabama.gov.
-The public may also request paper or electronic copies of the TMDL by contacting Ms. Kimberly Minton at 334-271-7826 or kminton@adem.alabama.gov.
-The public will be given an opportunity to review the TMDL and submit comments to the Department in writing.
-At the end of the public review period, all written comments received during the public notice period will become part of the administrative record.
-ADEM will consider all comments received by the public prior to final completion of this TMDL and subsequent submission to EPA Region 4 for final approval.
+As part of the public participation process, this TMDL was placed on public notice and made available for review and comment.
+The public notice was prepared and published in the four major newspapers in Montgomery, Huntsville, Birmingham, and Mobile, as well as submitted to persons who requested to be on ADEM's postal and electronic mailing distributions.
+In addition, the public notice and subject TMDL were made available on ADEM's Website: www.adem.alabama.gov.
+The public could also request paper or electronic copies of the TMDL by contacting Ms. Kimberly Minton at 334-271-7826 or kminton@adem.alabama.gov.
+The public was given an opportunity to review the TMDL and submit comments to the Department in writing.
+No written comments were received during the public notice period.